BasicMap/interactive-vis-a3/README.md

 Dataset in the 'data/' folder was downloaded from Human Mortality Dataset (HMD).
 I do not claim ownership over this dataset only the code to create a visualization in this repository.<br>

 # Instructions on how to run visualization locally
-Ensure you have Node.js http server installed globally npm: install -g http-server cd into the folder you downloaded this project into Start the server with: http-server -p 8000
+Ensure you have Node.js http server installed globally npm: install -g http-server<br>
+cd into the folder you downloaded this project into<br>
+Start the server with: http-server -p 8000<br>
-Open 'http://localhost:8000/' in your browser
+Open 'http://localhost:8000/' in your browser<br>

 ## 1. Design and Storyboarding